Coming March 2026, Thrive: a boutique sober living home in Texas. Gentle, founder-led, and deeply human.

 Right now, we’re a locally owned and operated home created by two people who care deeply about this work.
 As Thrive grows, we plan to move toward a nonprofit structure so that everything we do continues to serve our residents and community directly.

-Your Recovery Journey
+Begin Your Journey

 Connect With Us

-Thrive isn’t for perfection — it’s for willingness.
-If you’re ready to show up real, we’d love to meet you.
+If you’re ready to show up real and begin building something true, we’d love to meet you.
 Get in touch below.

 Contact Details